ajparsons/cookie-python/readme.md

 # Publishing the package

-* Set a github action token for PYPI_TOKEN.
+* Set a GitHub Actions secret for PYPI_TOKEN.
-* For an initial publish.
+* For the initial publish.
 In the Actions tab for a repo, trigger a manual workfork flow with the 'force to pypi' box ticked.
-* Subsequently, if the poetry version is bumped and all tests pass - the github action will automatically publish on push to the main branch.
+* Subsequently, if the poetry version is bumped and all tests pass - the GitHub Action will automatically publish on push to the main branch.